The Black Cat (1934)

 The print quality is strong, few speckles some grain.

-Audio English language original mono sound.
+Audio English mono.
 Very strong and clear.

 Subtitles English HOH, French and Spanish.